 You can also achieve growth through practices like investing in customer acquisition, rewarding your staff with raises, and adding more value to current client relations.
 Essentially, business growth lets you accomplish more for your team, customers and yourself.

 Pro tip: Wix Enterprise is a platform that provides businesses with an all-in-one solution for all types of growth.
-Create high performing websites for your business, all of which is backed by enterprise-grade security as well as expert support to help you manage and scale online.
+Create high performing websites for your business using business software and run them from the Wix mobile app, all of which is backed by enterprise-grade security as well as expert support to help you manage and scale online.

 Decided to take the next step in your growth plan?
 Here’s an overview of the most common types of business growth strategies to implement: